Women’s Forum Frequently Asked Questions

 Let us know if you live near one of our existing chapters or if you are interested in starting your own group with our support.

-• Yes.
-On our website. wforum.org/resources.
+• On our website. wforum.org/resources.

-• As a workbook, the Handbook serves as an inventory of your strengths, beliefs, and choices.
+• The Women’s Forum Handbook is a standalone guide that serves as an inventory of your strengths, beliefs, and choices.
 It becomes a record of your life experiences, insights, and lessons.

 • As a course in women’s studies, the Handbook explores how feminine values, cultural norms, and individual experience shape a woman’s consciousness.